 Netflix is pretty darned good at discovering when users are employing a VPN server-provided IP address to access their content from outside of the licensed area.
 They’re also good at blacklisting those IP addresses.

-Netflix’s blocking skills have led many VPN providers to drop support for opening up international Netflix access.
+Netflix’s defensive skills have led many VPN providers to drop support for opening up international Netflix access.
 Sure, some providers are hanging in there, but many of those providers are slow to react when customers report that their favorite VPN server can no longer access Netflix.

 The Best Alternative When Buffered VPN Fails

 Have you ever played Checkers and made a move to jump and take two of your opponent’s checkers, only to have them jump and take 3 of yours, plus you then have to crown their piece?
 No?
 Maybe I’m just a lousy Checkers player.